Clueless7/my-crud-api/README.md

 This is created for testing purposes only.
 This is created by a noob, so don't be angry.

+KEEP IN MIND THAT THE MODEL USED IS ONLY A LOCAL VARIABLE!
+I DID NOT USE ANY DATABASE IN THIS PROJECT

 ## How to use?

 ### Get all hobbies